 Moving to a brand-new city can be a daunting adventure.
-When its time to leave your friends, family and network behind, starting over from scratch can be a scary prospect.
+When it's time to leave your friends, family and network behind, starting over from scratch can be a scary prospect.
 But instead of approaching making new friends from a place of fear, look at it as an exciting opportunity.
-By pursuing things you love, once you get to your new town, youll be able to meet like-minded people with the same interests and passions, giving you the chance to connect with people perhaps on a deeper level than ever before.
+By pursuing things you love, once you get to your new town, you'll be able to meet like-minded people with the same interests and passions, giving you the chance to connect with people perhaps on a deeper level than ever before.

-If youre moving to a new city or even looking to expand your network in your current one try these five different approaches to make friends.
-(Even better: We hope its in a new North Texas city such as Fort Worth or Dallas.)
+If you're moving to a new city — or even looking to expand your network in your current one — try these five different approaches to make friends.
+(Even better: We hope it's in a new North Texas city such as Fort Worth or Dallas.)

 Leverage social media